 The Ending was the only good part with the song “Super Nova”which is actually performed by an *NSYNC/Backstreet Boys type of boy band.

 Hate to break it to ya.
 Zenon was very annoying.
-I understand she’s going though a fish out of water scenario why didn’t the people of The Space Station teach her about Earth’s culture, environment, nature, etc. It broke my Suspension Of Disbelief.
+I understand she’s going though a fish out of water scenario, but why didn’t the people of The Space Station teach her about Earth’s culture, environment, nature, etc?
+It broke my Suspension Of Disbelief.
 Why the heck is her classroom talking about history and other subjects about Earth?!
+I have to Double Down this flaw.
+Zenon is such a buffoon.

 In this film, Chelsea Clinton is currently The President Of The United States.
 I certainly hope this doesn’t happen.
 It’ll possibly be like Professor Umbridge taking over Hogwarts because she’s also the equivalent of Hillary Clinton because she’s extremely unsympathetic.
 I guess there’s a reason why a space station was constructed in the first place.